This weblog contains LocallyGrown.net news and the weblog entries from all the markets currently using the system.

 To visit the authoring market’s website, click on the market name located in the entry’s title.

-Conway, AR: Opening Bell: Honey, Potatoes, Okra, Squash!
+Conway, AR: New Grower!
+Opening Bell: Shiitakes, Sweet Potatoes, Squash!

 Be sure to SEARCH for your favorite items using the search field.
-We have over 575 items available now!
+Four instance, type in the word “sale”and see what pops up.
+We have over 425 items available now!